Blu3u/Blu3u/README.md

 > “The irony of man's condition is that the deepest need is to be free of the anxiety of death and annihilation; but it is life itself which awakens it, and so we must shrink from being fully alive.”
 ― Ernest Becker, The Denial of Death

-My life's goal is to contribute to the emergence of digital consciousness in any way I can, paving the way for a future, where people will be liberated from the oppressive limitations of biological bodies.
+I'm all about helping create digital consciousness, any way I can.
+I dream of a future where people aren't held back by their physical bodies anymore.

 ## 🎨 My Interests

+I wish I could learn more, but there's only so much time in a day. 😅

-- English language and literature
+- English language and literature (Lord of the Rings!!!)
-- Classical music, modern orchestral epic music
+- Classical music, modern orchestral epic music (time to learn it, too!)
 - 2D painting on my graphics tablet, computer graphics
-- 3D printing random stuff for my DIY projects
+- 3D printing stuff for my DIY projects (and for fun!)
-- Game design and development
+- Game design and development (mostly Unreal Engine, since 2014)
-- Creating virtual reality experiences
+- Creating virtual reality experiences (I'm a gamedev yay!)
+- PC gaming enthusiast, building custom gaming rigs (and overclocking!)
-- Making DIY AR/VR accessories
+- Making DIY AR/VR accessories (like EyeTrackVR)
-- Making DIY wearable electronics, robotics
+- Making DIY wearable electronics, robotics (a glove to control robots!)
-- Experimenting with AI including recent OpenAI breakthrough with GPT-transformers
+- Experimenting with AI agents hosted on my homelab
-- Networking and tinkering with server class enterprise hardware
+- Server class enterprise hardware in my rack
 - Home security and surveillance systems
 - Historical and modern weapon systems
+- Sewing, creating cosplays for fantasy conventions
+- Mechanical keyboards and custom keycaps
+- Your average Linux enjoyer (distro hopping, but I like Arch and NixOS)
+- Biohacking, nootropics, and transhumanism
+- Bioinformatics

 ---

-I am not usually active on ``GitHub``.
+I am not usually active on public repos on ``GitHub``.
 That's **not going to change** any time soon.